 PDEEC - Doctoral Program in Electrical and Computer Engineering

 The Department of Electrical and Computer Engineering (DEEC) of the Faculty of Engineering, University of Porto (FEUP) offers a Doctoral Program in Electrical and Computer Engineering (PDEEC), covering the major areas of Electrical and Computer Engineering.
-PDEEC has a duration of 4 years, being the first year organized into 8 courses of 7.5 ECTS of advanced mandatory and elective courses distributed by two semesters.
+PDEEC has a duration of 4 years.
+The first year is organized in 8 advanced mandatory and elective courses distributed by two semesters.
 The other 3 years correspond to the development of the Ph.D. thesis research work.

-The research environment is composed of DEEC and the following research institutes associated with FEUP:
+The research environment made available to PDEEC students comprises the physical and human resources of DEEC and of a number of research institutes associated with FEUP:

-PDEEC courses are organized in two semesters, corresponding to 60 ECTS.
-The students have to select the mandatory courses Seminars, Research Plan and Special Topics (22.5 ECTS).
-These courses have double occurrence, in the 2 semesters, but students can only enrol in them once.
-Seminars precedes the other two.
-Other courses totalling 37.5 ECTS, need to be selected from a set of optional courses offered by PDEEC.
-Any other doctoral course from U.Porto can be selected.
+PDEEC courses are organized in two semesters, corresponding to 60 ECTS, and the students are required to take three mandatory courses: Seminars, Research Plan and Special Topics (22.5 ECTS).
+These courses have double occurrence (may be taken in any semester), but students can only enrol in them once.
+Seminars and Special Topics typycally precede Research Plan, which is normally taken in the second semester.
+Optional courses, totalling 37.5 ECTS, need to be selected from a set of courses offered by PDEEC.
+Any course from a doctoral program of U.Porto can be selected, subject to aproval by the PDEEC Secientific Committee.

 Seminars is a 7.5 ECTS course organized into modules offered by the programme Transferable Skills for Engineering (TSE) http://paginas.fe.up.pt/~lea/transferable-skills-for-engineering-eng/.
-The students need to complete 6 ECTS from TSE.
-The other 1.5 ECTS correspond to work with supervisor or tutor.
+The students need to complete 4.5 ECTS from TSE.
+The other 3 ECTS correspond to work with the supervisor or a tutor.

-Special Topics (7.5 ECTS) course aims at offering new fields of study not available in the curriculum.
-It needs a program defined by a supervisor/tutor approved by PDEEC Scientific Committee (SC).
-SC may also credit 7.5 ECTS to this course to students involved in teaching activities, as Teaching Assistant (TA) in DEEC/FEUP.
-This is in line with the deliberation issued by the “Comissão Coordenadora da FEUP” in January, 2009.
-Teaching activity is also a requirement in the dual PhD program with CMU.
-It needs a program and a tutor.
-The course will be evaluated based on the activities, a report the opinion of the tutor.
+The Special Topics course (7.5 ECTS) aims at offering new fields of study not available in the curriculum.
+It needs a program defined by a supervisor/tutor approved by the PDEEC Scientific Committee.
+The Scientific Committee may also credit 7.5 ECTS in this course to students involved in teaching activities, as Teaching Assistant (TA) in DEEC/FEUP.

 |Diretor:||José Silva Matos|